Connected Drug Delivery Devices Market Size and Share

 Connected Drug Delivery Devices Market Analysis by Mordor Intelligence

-Current valuations place the connected drug delivery devices market at USD 1.59 billion in 2025, and forecasts point to USD 7.31 billion by 2030, equating to a 35.67% CAGR.
+The connected drug delivery devices market is expected to grow from USD 1.59 billion in 2025 to USD 2.13 billion in 2026 and is forecast to reach USD 9.29 billion by 2031 at 34.2% CAGR over 2026-2031.
 Continuous expansion aligns with the worldwide rise in chronic illnesses, rapid digital-health uptake, and a regulatory pivot that treats real-world evidence as equal to randomized trials.
 The FDA’s 2024 Real-World Evidence Program expansion has reshaped how pharmaceutical firms validate device value, while breakthroughs in graphene-based energy harvesting financed by a USD 904,000 federal grant promise battery-free sensors.
 Parallel progress in value-based reimbursement—confirmed by CMS’s 2025 Physician Fee Schedule—creates direct incentives for adherence-capturing hardware.[1]Centers for Medicare & Medicaid Services, “Calendar Year 2025 Medicare Physician Fee Schedule Final Rule,” cms.gov At the same time, the FDA’s March 2024 draft guidance compels developers to embed robust cybersecurity frameworks into every connected device submission.[2]U.S. Food and Drug Administration, “Cybersecurity in Medical Devices: Quality System Considerations and Content of Premarket Submissions,” fda.gov

 Key Report Takeaways